AviatrixSystems/Docs/HowTos/copilot_faq.rst

 Can I configure flows to be sent over private IPs?
 ===============================================================================

-CoPilot does not setup a private overlay between the gateways and itself.
+CoPilot does not set up a private overlay between the gateways and itself.
 If a private communication path between the gateways and CoPilot is available, then you can use CoPilot’s private IP when you input the collector IP in the controller.
 For example, if you have an Aviatrix transit gateway, and you put CoPilot in one of the spokes, then you can use CoPilot’s private IP as the destination.